-- 1. First set up a virtual python environment.
-See Creating a Conda virtual environment with Anaconda for how to set up a virtual python environment on Discovery using the terminal. - 2.
-When your environment is ready, in the terminal type source activate to activate the base environment. - 3.
-Type which conda to get the full path of your environment.
-Make a note of the full path name. - 4.
-Type source activate <yourenvironmentname> where <yourenvironmentname> is the name of your custom environment to activate the environment you just created. - 5.
-Type conda install jupyterlab to install jupyterlab in your environment.
+- 1. First, set up a virtual Python environment.
+See Creating an Environment for how to set up a virtual Python environment on the HPC using the terminal. - 2.
+Type source activate <yourenvironmentname> where <yourenvironmentname> is the name of your custom environment. - 3.
+Type conda install jupyterlab -y to install jupyterlab in your environment.

-Using OOD to launch Jupyter Notebook
+28.2.2 Using OOD to launch Jupyter Notebook

-- 1. Go to https://www.ood.discovery.neu.edu/. - 2.
-Click Interactive Apps, then select Jupyter Notebook [Custom Anaconda Environment]. - 3.
-Select the compute node features for the job: - In the Time field, enter the number of hour(s) needed for the job.
-Minimum is one hour, maximum is 8 hours. - In the Memory (in Gb) field, enter the amount of memory you need for the job.
-Minimum is 2GB, maximum is 128GB. - If you need GPU, check Use GPU box. - 4.
-Select the Anaconda version that you used to create your virtual python environment in the System-wide Conda Module field. - 5.
-Check Custom Anaconda Environment box, and enter the name of your custom virtual python environment in the Name of Custom Conda Environment field. - 6.
-Click Launch.
-This will put you in the queue for a compute node.
-Note that this might take a few minutes, depending on the resources you requested. - 7.
+- 1. Go to Open On Demand. - 2.
+Click Interactive Apps, then select JupyterLab Notebook. - 3.
+Enter your Working Directory (e.g., /home/<username> or /work/<project>) that you want JupyterLab Notebook to launch in. - 4.
+Select from the Partition dropdown menu the partition you want to use for your session.
+Refer to Partitions for the resource restrictions for the different partitions.
+If you need a GPU, select the gpu partition. - 5.
+Select the compute node features for the job: - In the Time field, enter the number of hour(s) needed for the job. - Enter the memory you need for the job in the Memory (in Gb) field.

+- If you selected the gpu partition from the dropdown menu, select the GPU you would like to use and the version of CUDA that you would like to use for your session under the respective dropdown menus. - 6.
+Select the Anaconda version you used to create your virtual Python environment in the System-wide Conda Module field. - 7.
+Check the Custom Anaconda Environment box, and enter the name of your custom virtual Python environment in the Name of Custom Conda Environment field. - 8.
+Click Launch to join the queue for a compute node.
+This might take a few minutes, depending on your requested resources. - 9.
 When you have been allocated a compute node, click Connect to Jupyter.

-When your Juypter Notebook is running and open, type conda list in a cell and run the cell to confirm that the environment is your custom conda environment (you should see this on the first line).
+When your Jupyter Notebook is running and open, type conda list in a cell and run the cell to confirm that the environment is your custom conda environment (you should see this on the first line).
 This command will also list all of your available packages.